Buying Custom-Built Commercial Elevators

-When including custom commercial elevators in building planning, requirements for the size and capacity of an elevator and the amount of elevators present must be satisfied to meet standards for commercial elevators set by the Americans with Disabilities Act (ADA) and elevator code ANSI A17.1.
-The required numbers and sizes of of commercial elevators vary depending on the building type, location, and number of people expected to use the building.
+When including custom commercial elevators in building planning, requirements for the size and capacity of an elevator and the amount of elevators present must be satisfied to meet the standards for commercial elevators set by the Americans with Disabilities Act (ADA) and elevator code ANSI A17.1.
+The required numbers and sizes of commercial elevators vary depending on the building type, location, and number of people expected to use the building.

 In most municipalities, building designers are held to certain lift design and capacity standards for commercial elevators.
 For instance:

 Different sizes and types of elevators for sale will suit different types of commercial buildings:

 - Office building, hospital passenger, and hotel elevators should typically be 6 feet 8 inches wide and 5 feet 5 inches deep, with a weight capacity of 3,500 pounds.